 Today, many Chefs have reinvented this dish and use other cuts of meat in addition to the heart.
 You can see chicken anticuchos and other meat cuts, but the real Anticucho is made from the heart.

 Leche de Tigre is often confused with the delicious leftover juice from Peruvian Ceviche.
 But this is not entirely accurate.
 Leche de Tigre is prepared with a very delicious fish broth.
 This one has lemon juice, salt, pepper, and a little spice.
-Different chefs add baked shrimp, fish, and corn kernels to a cocktail glass.
+Different chefs add baked corn kernels, fish, and shrimp to a cocktail glass.
 All in an attempt to complement the delicious marinade and thus give rise to the Leche de Tigre.

 Many Peruvians believe that Leche de Tigre is an aperitif that will restore your energy.
 Many even believe that it is an aphrodisiac.
-Leche de Tigre is white, but it does not necessarily have milk in it.
+Leche de Tigre is white in color, although it does not necessarily contain milk in its preparation.
 An amazing dish to experience on your next vacation.

-Tequeños are one of the most popular Peruvian appetizers.
-Unlike the Tequeños of Venezuelan origin, the Peruvian version uses wonton wrappers.
-In addition, they use fresh white cheese for filling.
-These are great to eat with friends.
+Tequeños are one of the most recognized and famous Peruvian delicacies.
+Unlike the tequeños of Venezuelan origin, the Peruvian variant is prepared with wonton wrappers.
+In addition, they use fresh cheese for the filling.
+They are great to eat with friends.
 They are usually dipped in guacamole sauce or hot chili sauce.
-You will commonly see them in any of the bars in Peru, especially in Lima.
-They are the perfect snack to have with a beer or cocktail.
+You will see them commonly in any of the bars in Peru, especially in Lima.
+They are the perfect snack to enjoy with a beer on a summer night.

-Jalea could be thought of as the equivalent of fried fish and chips.
-It is one of Peru’s favorite seafood dishes.
+Jalea could be thought of as the equivalent of fried chips and fish.
+It is one of the seafood dishes most chosen by the inhabitants of Peru.
 We advise you to try Jalea Mixta, a variety of breaded and fried fish and shellfish.
 Note that instead of fries, the Jalea plate includes fried Yuca.
 But this one is no less delicious than the Peruvian potatoes.

 The jelly is generally accompanied by Salsa Criolla (Creole Sauce) or Salsa De Ají (Spicy Sauce).
 The spicy and citrus flavor goes great with fried fish.
-One of the most popular traditional dishes along the Peruvian coast.
-Especially if you are in the north of Peru.
+If you plan to travel to the Peruvian coast, this is one of the most popular traditional dishes.
+Especially if you plan to visit the northern coast of Peru.

 Adobo is one of Arequipa’s favorite traditional dishes.
 Many people usually eat this dish for breakfast, on Sundays.
-Adobo could be considered as a spicy pork stew.
+Adobo is a delicious spicy pork stew.
 It usually consists of pork in a delicious sauce flavored with Ají panca, Chicha de Jora, and other spices.
 Many countries like the Philippines, Mexico, and Puerto Rico also have dishes with the name Adobo.
 However, the ingredients and meat used in the marinade vary from country to country.

 You can find Adobo in any Picanteria in Peru.
 But the most common is to find this dish on Sundays.
 This is eaten with bread for breakfast.
 One of those dishes that will satisfy you and give you energy for the whole day.